Plofland/7ayati/README.md

 ### General Site
 - [ ] Make sure to have a 'Coming Soon!' or 'Opening in 2022!' somewhere on the landing page
-- [ ] Verticle social icons on the right side that will be visible on every page
+- [ ] Vertical social icons on the right side that will be visible on every page

 ### General Styling
 - [ ] Great Vibes font imported
 - [ ] Once Raz decides on a design, incorporate that color pallet into the tailwind.config file
 - [ ] Custom Favicon (maybe use a half heart like the company logo: photoshop out the words)
+- [ ] Set up a themes components

 ### Navbar